Bigmama's: Plot

 The book opens with the children arriving on the train to Cottondale where they visit their grandparents each summer.
 Their uncle – uncle Slank – picks the family up from the train and takes them to the house where "Bigmama" and "Bigpapa" are already on the porch awaiting their arrival.
 They called their grandma "Bigmama" because she was their "Mama's Mama".
 Once they've said hello, the children free themselves of their shoes and socks and begin their tour of the property, checking to make sure everything is as they remembered it.
 They check inside the house and then move onto the backyard, listing with excitement everything they see just as it is each summer.
 The children dip a bucket of water into the well for a drink and visit the chicken coop, venture farther to see the outhouse and the water pump, and then look for nests with eggs in them and worms to use for fishing.

-They explore the barn and the stables to look for more eggs and to see the horses.
-Continuing on the children go to the pond where they can fish and swim.
-Then came dinner time and the whole family comes together and talk and talk.
-At night they would go outside and look up at the millions of stars in the sky.
-At the end, there is an image of a grown man looking out at a city skyline and stars at night reflecting on how he sometimes wishes he would wake up at Bigmama’s again and have all the fun and excitement of summer ahead of him.